jdicarlantonio/SimpleMastermind/README.md

 # SimpleMasterind
-Simple implementation of Mastermind in Javascript; learning JS because why not!?
+Simple implementation of Mastermind in Javascript.
+Race against the clock to solve the code.

+TODO: Add login system and store high scores of different users.